A Native Nevadan …

 During his freshman year, he attended a Pueblo Art School for a training session that would strongly influence his chosen career.

 The Schultz Family

 Pat and Terri’s days are filled with activity.
-Pat works diligently to meet his customer’s timetable; while also providing time to design new pieces for his personal collection of fine jewelry for sale.
+Pat works diligently to meet his custom work timetable; while also designing new pieces for his collection of fine jewelry for sale.
 In addition to owning and managing his local jewelry business, Pat is also an accomplished cook and ardent gardener.
 And, if you have some time, I’m sure he would love to talk with you about trains; he is quite the aficionado.

-Pat and Terri are devoted to their ever-growing family.
+Pat and Terri are devoted to their growing family.
 They have three adult children – Amanda, Johnny, and Pat’s daughter, Jessie (who is currently living in Nebraska.)
-They are the proud grandparents of Blake and baby brother Beckett, sons of Johnny and Keirsten Schultz, and the recent arrival of little Ellie Ann, daughter of Amanda and her husband, Joe Cirone.
-The little boy with the beaming smile is Joe’s son, Lance
+They are the proud grandparents of Blake and Beckett, sons of Johnny and Keirsten Schultz, and little Ellie Ann, daughter of Amanda and her husband, Joe Cirone.
+The little boy with the beaming smile is Joe’s son, Lance.